wazzazz/interview_js/README.md

 + Vite is much more faster then CRA in developer and production mode.
 Ready out of the box for bunch of features (typescript, postcss).
 Cons: not for SSR
 + Astro/Gatsby great for SSG (Static Site Generator or prerender.
 Blog or etc.).
 Astro can work not only with React and maybr more easier.
 + Next.js great for SSR in React and for huge projects.
++ Remix is a framework and if you want to combine all in one (add DB for e.g.)

 # Service worker/ PWA